maksimt/recipes/Kerah's Protein Pancakes.md

         put chocolate chips, as many as you want, arrange however you want, e.g. a smiley face.

         cook for about 3 minutes per side , turning once.
-(6 minutes per pancake total)
+(6 minutes per pancake total) carefully wipe the pan with a paper towel, so you don't have old bits of pan cake messing up new bits of pancakes, but don't burn yourself. eat the pancakes as you go so you cook and eat one time